swevans/thread.js/README.md

 * Whenever a new worker is created, it is immediately passed all of the threadjs library, making the library available on that thread.

 ###### Working Directory, Library URL, and CORS:
 * Threadjs maintains a string url to the working directory of the web page.
-This url is passed to all threads to allow script loading when workers are not also running in the page location.
+This url is passed to all threads to allow script loading when workers are not running in the page location.
 You can find this value in Thread.workingDirectory.
 * Threadjs needs to know its own library script url.
 This is determined when the library is loaded by looking at the last script tag loaded in the DOM.
 If you load thread.js via XHR / jQuery / some other means, you will need to set the threadjs.url property immediately after importing the library.

 ###### Event System: